From BR Bullpen

 Altogether, he played 16 seasons, from age 27 to age 42, and was a four-time All-Star.
 He won one Gold Glove in 1978.
 Although no player is truly similar to Lopes, the closest player, based on the similarity scores method, is Jim Fregosi.
 Other players that score as fairly similar are Tommy Harper and Delino DeShields.

 From 1988 to 1991, Lopes was a Texas Rangers coach, and for the next three seasons, he was a member of the Baltimore Orioles coaching staff.
 He was then a San Diego Padres coach from 1995 to 1999.
 In 2000, Lopes became the manager of the Milwaukee Brewers.
 The club lost 89 games his first year, 94 his next, and he was let go after the 2002 Brewers started off 3-12.
 He returned to the Padres staff in 2003 and remained there for three years.
 After spending 2006 as the Washington Nationals first base coach, he joined the Philadelphia Phillies in the same capacity in 2007.
-In 2011, he was hired to be part of the Dodgers' coaching staff.
+In 2011, he was hired to be part of the Dodgers' coaching staff, staying until the end of the 2015 season.

 Notable Achievements